lipilian/Algorithm/README.md

 16. Algorithm to calculate the editing distance between two strings.
 17. Algorithm to calculate maximum god without repetition with dynamic programming.
 18. Algorithm to seperate array into three equal subsum array.
+19. Algorithm to check if the bracket are closed.
+20. Algorithm to calculate the tree height.
+21. Algorithm to build min_heap.